Admissions Open

 Semester 5

-1. Crop Production Technology – II (Rabi Crops)
+1. Crop Production Technology–II (Rabi Crops)

 2. Agricultural Extension Education

-3. Farm Management, Production & Resource Economics
+3. Farm Management & Resource Economics

-4. Principles of Seed Technology
+4. Seed Technology

-5. Renewable Energy and Green Technology
+5. Renewable Energy

 Semester 6

-2. Post-Harvest Management and Value Addition
+2. Post-Harvest Management

-3. Protected Cultivation and Secondary Agriculture
+3. Protected Cultivation

-4. Insect Ecology and Pest Management
+4. Pest Management

 5. Dairy Science